Restructuring

 With 25+ years in the sports and fashion industry across the United States, Europe and Asia, John Ensminger, has worked with leading brands including Nike, The North Face, K2 Sports and Carhartt to develop breakthrough, actionable strategies that strengthen their brand position and drive growth and profitability.
 Read more of his work here.

-Post Covid Industry Best Practice in Retail & Online
+Best Practice in Retail & Online in the 2020ies

 The Covid-19 pandemic is devastating for those with pre-existing conditions.
 But it also mobilises the best in all others: unforeseen creativity, outstanding personal engagement, true loyalty and support among many more qualities.